-Guilt and shame; two of the most powerful and destructive emotional impulses any human can face, and two of the most common symptoms of emotional distress caused by alcohol dependency.
+Guilt and shame; are two of the most powerful and destructive emotional impulses any human can face and two of the most common symptoms of emotional distress caused by alcohol dependency.

-For you to recover from alcohol dependency, you must tackle both the physical and emotional aspects of the problem with professional help.
+To recover from alcohol dependency, you must tackle the problem’s physical and emotional aspects with professional help.
 At the Executive Rehab Guide, we’re here to help you through the process and this article will offer you some advice and experience on handling regrets associated with drinking.

 As you can imagine, at the Executive Rehab Guide we’ve helped a lot of people with their alcohol issues, and here are some of the most common things that alcohol-dependent people find they regret.

-If you think you need help with your alcohol problems, contact us in confidence here.
+If you need help with your alcohol problems, contact us in confidence here.

 I used to drink casually with my friends but now they can’t trust me to drink socially